 - Each party must have received a copy of the equivalent signed statement of their spouse or intended spouse.

-If you need further advice or assistance regarding BFAs or other family law matters, please contact one of our experienced solicitors on (02) 9963 9800 or via our contact page.
+If you need further advice or assistance regarding BFAs or other family law matters, please contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800 or via our contact page.